iTranscend/thala/README.md

 # Thala

-A barebones peer-to-peer network implementation in Rust.
+A barebones peer-to-peer network for distributed AI workloads.

 ## Features